-(S//SI//NF) As background, some of the improper upstream queries were initially identified by NSA's OIG in a study that culminated in a report issued in January 2016.61 As part of this study, the OIG reviewed queries conducted between January and March 2015 that included United States person identifiers associated with Section 704 or 705(b) targets.
-The January 2016 OIG's report noted that NSA's former Signals Intelligence Directorate (SID) Oversight and Compliance (O&C) section62 opined that the upstream queries were conducted because all authorities to which analysts were entitled access on the basis of their credentials.63 NSA's O&C opined that analysts had not removed the Section 702 upstream authority from their query criteria or had not included other appropriate limiters to prevent Section 702 upstream data from being queried.
+(U) Many of the improper upstream queries were initially identified by the NSA OIG in a study conducted between January and March 2015 and reported in January 2016.
+See Report on the Special Study of NSA Controls to Comply the FISA Amendments Act §§ 704 and 705(b) Targeting and Minimization Procedures, dated January 7, 2016 (hereafter the January 2016 OIG Report).
+The study included queries of United States person identifiers associated with Section 704 or 705(b) targets.
+The January 2016 OIG Report noted that NSA's former Oversight and Compliance (O&C) section assessed that the upstream queries of Section 702 were conducted because analysts had not removed Section 702 upstream authority from their search criteria that had automatically defaulted based on the analysts' access credentials or had not included other appropriate limiters to prevent Section 702 upstream data from being queried.
+See January 2016 OIG Report, p.
+8.